EventStore/documentation/docs/clients/dotnet/5.0/writing/optimistic-concurrency-and-idempotence.md

 ## Idempotence

-If identical write operations occur, Event Store treats them in a way which makes it idempotent.
-If a write is treated in this manner, Event Store acknowledges it as successful, but duplicate events are not written.
+If identical write operations occur, EventStoreDB treats them in a way which makes it idempotent.
+If a write is treated in this manner, EventStoreDB acknowledges it as successful, but duplicate events are not written.
 The idempotence check is based on the `EventId` and `stream`.
 It is possible to reuse an `EventId` across streams whilst maintaining idempotence.

 The level of idempotence guarantee depends on whether the optimistic concurrency check is not disabled during writing (by passing `ExpectedVersion.Any` as the `expectedVersion` for the write).